frederic-perez/AmE-dictionary/data/idioms.md

 __pure and simple__ :two: Essentially or fundamentally so, without exaggeration or elaboration. _I was a political casualty, pure and simple._
 __push (one’s) buttons__
 __push back__ :three::hammer:
-__push the envelope__ :four: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._
+__push the envelope__ :five: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._
 __push up the daisies__
 __push your buttons__
 __push<sup>1</sup>__ To hype something or someone; to pressure something or someone. _The clerk was pushing one brand so hard that I finally bought it._
 __pushing hard__ _“Pushing hard” means putting in a lot of effort or trying very hard to achieve something._
 __pushing up (the) daisies__ Dead and buried.
 (Usually in the future tense.) _I’ll be pushing up daisies before this problem is solved._ _If you talk to me like that again, you’ll be pushing up the daisies._
 __pushing up the daisies__ Dead and buried.
-__pussyfoot (around)__ To behave in an overly cautious, timid, or non-committal manner.
+__pussyfoot (around)__ :two: To behave in an overly cautious, timid, or non-committal manner. _He had a chance to take over the business for himself if he hadn’t kept pussyfooting around._ _Come on and say what you mean!
+Stop pussyfooting._
 __put (one’s) back up__ [:scroll: This idiom refers to the way cats arch their backs when they are angry.]
 To be or become angry, hostile, defensive, defiant, or irritable, or to instill such a feeling in someone else. _John put his back up when his parents brought up the subject of college._ _Election season always puts my dad’s back up._
 __put (one’s) finger on (something)__ :three::hammer:
 __put (one’s) foot in (one’s) mouth__ :three: To unintentionally say something foolish, tactless, or offensive.